DaSH-Lab-CSIS/DaSH-Lab-Assignment-2024/README.md

 ## Project Specific Assignments

-- Each project has it's own specific assignment.
+- Each project has it's own specific assignment which may be present under the [ProjectAssignments](ProjectAssignments) folder.

+- Check the shared Google Documents for specific instructions on the assignment for each project.